Figuring out what you should pay for hearing aids can be tricky — and it’s easy to miss pricey hidden extras along the way.

 For example, you could pay between £2,700 and £5,300 for the most complex pair of aids with disposable batteries.

 It’s worth shopping around to get the best price for what you need.
 The type of hearing aid you get and the level of functionality you need will be determined by factors such as your hearing loss and your lifestyle.

 To get our prices, we’ve broken down all the major hearing aid brands into categories, so you know if the price you’re being offered is reasonable for the type you need.

-– we reveal the best to buy
+The Best and Worst Hearing Aid Companies – we reveal the best to buy

-2. Know what is included in the price
+2. Know what’s included in the price